New proofs of the septic Rogers-Ramanujan identities: Introduction

 which is related to modulus $7$ rather than $5$.
 In total, Rogers found nine Rogers--Ramanujan-identities associated with moduli $7$ and $14$ \cite{r94,r17}, and Slater's list \cite{slater} contains in addition three modulus $28$ identities.
 Since the assignment of moduli is partly a matter of convention, we will refer to all twelve identities as \emph{septic}.

 We recently gave a new proof of \eqref{rri} \cite{r22}, based on the identities

 This can be viewed as a recursion for computing the power series coefficients of $G$ and $H$.
 To prove \eqref{rri} it is therefore enough to verify that \eqref{rrr} holds for both the sum sides and the product sides.
-Surprisingly, this is essentially contained in Rogers' 1894 memoir \cite{r94}, although he seems not to have realized that it leads to a proof of \eqref{rri}.
+Surprisingly, this is essentially contained in Rogers' 1894 memoir \cite{r94}, although he seems not to have realized that it immediately implies \eqref{rri}.
 The proof given in \cite{r94} is much more complicated.

 In the present work, we will apply the method of \cite{r22} to give new proofs of all twelve septic Rogers--Ramanujan identities, which can be stated as